sfdezlop/erp-front-isdi-coders-final-project/pending.md

 ### Parametric Architecture in Services and UIs for any Collection (PASUIC)

 Only one parametric data model, repo, controller and router developed in the backend to manage all collections of database.
 Only one repo, hook, query component and query gallery to read and group by collections.
 This avoid duplications of code when the app grows in the number of collections to manage.
-The query component substitute the older filter component with new select features (collection, filter by any defined field of the collection and with online update of sets of values to filter by, search by any defined field of the collection with regex patters to customize the results, order by by any defined field of the collection with asc/desc options and pagination).
-The counter of documents for queried and non queried count works synchronized with the query.
+The query component substitute the former approach of filter components (using POST methods) adding new features (selection of collection, filter by any defined field of the collection as filterable (see below) and with online update of sets of values to filter by, search by any defined field of the collection as searchable (see below) with regex patters to customize the results, order by by any defined field of the collection as searchable (see below) with asc/desc options and pagination).
+The counter of documents for queried and non queried count works simultaneously with the query to supply a consistent info about the results of the query at the UI components of the frontend.

-The parametrization works thanks to a new db collection called `appcollectionfields` with these fields to categorize their behavior:
+The parametrization works thanks to a new database collection called `appcollectionfields` with the following fields to categorize their behavior at the UI components of the frontend:

 - `collectionName`: name of the collection, as it is defined on the db.
 - `fieldName`: name of the field at the collection, as it is defined on it.
+For mongodb field `_id` use `id` as `fieldName`.
-- `fieldShortDescription`: prepared to customize parametric UI components with a non technical naming instead of fieldName
+- `fieldShortDescription`: prepared to customize parametric UI components with a non technical naming instead of '`fieldName`'.
-- `filterable`: boolean to include (true) or not (false) the field in the query component filter options
+- `filterable`: boolean to include (`true`) or not (`false`) the field in the query component filter options.
+For `fieldName===id`, set this property to `false`, because even if the `readRecords` repo method (see definitions below) has defensive code to work with the `id` `ObjectId` field, the `groupBy` and `groupBySet` repo methods (based on pipelines) does not work with `ObjectId` fields.
+As UI gallery component need the 3 repo methods to work with simultaneously (for reading documents, offer grouped distinct values to filter and count documents), this property must be set as `false` for any `ObjectId` fields at the collection.
-- `searchable`: boolean to include (true) or not (false) the field in the query component search options
+- `searchable`: boolean to include (`true`) or not (`false`) the field in the query component search options.
+This property must be set as `false` for any `ObjectId` fields at the collection
-- `orderable`: boolean to include (true) or not (false) the field in the query component order by options
+- `orderable`: boolean to include (`true`) or not (`false`) the field in the query component order by options.
+This property must be set as `false` for any `ObjectId` fields at the collection

-Once a new collection has been added to the backend (data model and Schema), all the services of the backend are extended to the new collection following these steps:
+Once a new collection has been added to the backend (data model and Schema), all the services of the backend are extended to the new collection following only 3 steps:

 1.- At mongo atlas: Add documents to collection `appcollectionfields` for each field of the collection and categorize their behavior giving values to their properties.
+Please, remember that any field containing `ObjectId` values is set as `false` for fields `filterable`, `searchable` and `orderable` to prevent data inconsistences at UI components in the frontend.

 2.- At backend, file `collections.mongo.repo.ts`: Add a new `case` for the new collection name (recommended by alphabetic order) to the `switch` statement in function `queryInputDefault`.

 3.- At frontend, file `query.collection.tsx`: Add a new `case` for the new collection name (recommended by alphabetic order) to the `switch` statement of each class method to include this collection to the their functionalities.
+Please note that if in the properties of the mongo `Schema` at the backend one/any of the field/s is/are disabled in the `transform(document, returnedObject)` settings, this/these field/s will not be shown in the UI components, as there are not supplied by mongo db (e.g. `passwd` field at `userSchema`)

 ### Standard methods for services

-(W02): In order to simplify code in the backend, the repo and controller methods have the same naming and serve as many services as usually are demanded in db management thank to the usage of an important range of parameters.
+In order to simplify code in the backend, the repo and controller methods have the same naming and serve as many services as usually are demanded in database management, thanks to the intensive usage of a range of parameters.
 The naming is inspired in the CRUD nomenclator and the services are inspired in the SQL query common statements (select, where, group, join, order).
 The available methods for all the collection added to the parametric architecture (PASUIC):

 - `readRecords`. supply the reading customized service of records using the `mongoose` methods `find`, `skip`, `limit` and `sort` with these request parameters: